afourmy/pyNMS/README.md

 ﻿# Introduction

 Netdim is a network design and planning software.
-Created in April 2016, it is still at an early stage of its development.

 A network in NetDim is made of:
 - devices (router, optical switch, host machine or antenna)